herbie-fp/odyssey/doc/adding_a_component.md

 - `ExpressionTable.tsx`, which is the component to render the table of expressions on the right half of Odyssey, and which contains child components that have interactions with individual expressions, such as the Derivation component (which shows the derivation of a particular expression) or the Local Error component (which shows localized error for the individual parts of an expression)

+- `SelectableVisualization.tsx`, which is the component to render the various visualizations on the left half of Odyssey, and which contains a drop-down menu from which the user can choose multiple different visualizations.

+It is possible for the same component to be reused in multiple locations, and thus have multiple parent components - in that case, it should be added in each location where the component should appear.

 ## Adding a component to the ExpressionTable
 If your component has the ExpressionTable as a parent component, navigate to `ExpressionTable.tsx` and find the HTML element `<div className="expressions-actual">` under the returned HTML element.
-Under this component, you should see the following:
+Under this component, you should see something like the following (as of October 2024):

 ```
 const components = [